JapaneseJLPT

 I have just finished lunch.

-Shukudai o oeta tokoro desu.
+Shukudai ga owatta tokoro desu.

 I have just finished my homework.